 Does this mean we are always trying to out-plan and out-think people?
 Well, yes, it does, but it’s not the only thing.
-First, you want to out-plan the bad people.
-This could apply to thinking about how you would rob your home if you were a bad guy.
+First, you want to out-plan bad people.
+One example is thinking about how you would rob your home if you were a bad guy.
 Thinking about how the bad guys would do it allows you to work to counter their actions in advance.
 You’re trying to throw a wrench into their plans and impact the 5Ds we mentioned earlier.
 By realistically planning against yourself, you can see what your weaknesses are and work to counter them.
 When we plan, we don’t just focus on bad people.

 What Does All This Mean?

-One key to improving our situational awareness and the likelihood of positive outcomes is to pay attention.
+One key to improving our situational awareness and the likelihood of positive outcomes is to pay attention to what is going on around us.
 Paying attention requires us to look around and notice things in our environment.
 It compels us to see non-verbal communication and indicators that tip us off to a potential challenge or change in the state of our current situation.

 As soon as we understand what that problem or change in situation is, we are then able to make a proper decision.
 With the decision made, we can then take action.
 However, we should have thought through the scenario, or similar ones, long before the reality of the event occurs.
 By doing so, we will position ourselves to be better prepared to come out on top of the situation.
 As they say, practice makes perfect.
 That even applies to mental training.